- Health Topics

 |Continue to practice and ensure physical and social distancing

 - Place signage and markers to notify patrons of physical distancing requirements.
-Ensure physical distancing of at least 2 metres between all individuals not in the same household.
+Ensure physical distancing of at least 2 metres between all individuals not in the same household or social circle.

 - Occupancy and attendance limits must meet provincial requirements (i.e. Ontario Regulation 364/20).
 Small areas such as elevators should be considered.
 Consider posting occupancy limits for rooms.

 - Establish different points of entry and exit from high-traffic areas, where feasible to do so.

 - Encourage individuals to avoid facing each other even if 2 metres apart.

 - Discourage handshakes, hugs and other methods of physical contact between persons who are not from the same family.

 - Arrange furniture and other items used by attendees and staff more than 2 metres apart.
 Mark seating to ensure physical distancing between individuals who are not members of the same household or social circle.

 - Assign staff to ensure attendees are maintaining safe physical distances in congested areas like entrances/exits, hallways and washrooms.

 - Limit or reduce workspace occupancy through work from home, work schedules and break schedule adjustments where possible.